 Addiction is a condition that results when a person ingests a substance like marijuana, codeine, alcohol, cocaine, nicotine or involves in an activity like fighting, drinking, smoking, gambling, sex, shopping, etc. that can be pleasurable but when the act is continuous becomes compulsive and interferes with life responsibilities such as emotions, rage, work, relationships or health.

 The user may not be aware that their behavior is out of control and causing problems for themselves and others.

 It is not simply a weakness.
-People from all backgrounds, rich or poor, can get addicted.
-It can occur at any age, but it usually starts at a tender age.
+People from all backgrounds; rich or poor can become addicted.
+It can occur at any age but it usually starts at a tender age.

 What comes to their mind is that they like how the drug makes them feel.
 They have the belief that they can control how much and how often they take the drug.
-However, drugs change the brain.
+However drugs changes the brain.
 Drug users start to need the drug just to feel normal and alive.